A Recursive Algorithm for Mining Association Rules: The Recursive Algorithm, its Updating, and its Applications

 \subsection{Application: Moving FIM and Moving ARM}

 In many applications, it is interesting to have the successive trees of the frequent itemsets based on a fixed number $q$ of frequent items.
 The Moving FIM algorithm (MFIM) responds to this concern.
 The items $(i)$ of the database arrive as they go.
-First, the algorithm builds the tree of the frequent itemsets based on the first $q$ frequent items.
-Then, when a new frequent item arrives, the algorithm adds the frequent itemsets that contain this new frequent item, and delete all the frequent itemsets that contain the most right child of $(\emptyset)$, that is, the 1-itemset which has spent the most time in the tree.
+In a first step, using the new item if it is frequent, the algorithm builds the tree of the frequent itemsets based on the first $q$ frequent items.
+In the second step, if the new item is frequent, the algorithm performs two tasks.
+In the first task it deletes all the frequent itemsets that contain the most right child of $(\emptyset)$, that is, the 1-itemset which has spent the most time in the tree.
+In the second task it adds the frequent itemsets that contain the new frequent item.
 The algorithm stops once it has performed $Q$ frequent item replacements.
+In the algorithm the index $i$ lists the items which successively enter the database and the index $k$ lists those which are frequent.

-Another interpretation of the Moving FIM application is to consider only the set of $q+Q$ frequent items $\{1,\ldots,q+Q\}$, and to see it as a moving basis of $q$ frequent items: for each integer $k$, $1\leq k\leq Q+1$, we want to find the set $T_{k,q}^{\sigma}$ of frequent itemsets based on the set of $q$ items $\{k,\ldots,k+q-1\}$.
+Another interpretation of the Moving FIM application is to consider only the set of $q+Q$ frequent items $\{1,\ldots,q+Q\}$, and to see it as a moving basis of $q$ frequent items: for each integer $k$, $1\leq k\leq Q+1$, we want to find the set $T_{k,q}^{\sigma}$ of frequent itemsets based on the set of $q$ items $\{k,\ldots,k+q-1\}$.\\

 For any planar tree $T$ with root $(\emptyset)$, we denote by $\DEL(T)$ the tree obtained from $T$ by deleting the most right child of $(\emptyset)$ and its subtree.

 \paragraph{\textit{MFIM Algorithm }}